jsanchezv/JSpeccy/README.md

 ### Building the emulator

-To build JSpeccy you need to have [Apache Maven](https://maven.apache.org) installed run the following command from the console to generate a package called `JSpeccy.jar` under the `target` directory:
+To build JSpeccy you need to have [Apache Maven](https://maven.apache.org) installed and run the following command from the console to generate a file called `JSpeccy.jar` under the `target` directory:

     mvn clean package